 Over the past few months, we have been covering different itineraries along the Danube.
-We have already looked at the itineraries offered by Avalon, Crystal, AmaWaterways, Emerald Waterways, Uniworld and Scenic.
+We have already looked at the itineraries offered by Avalon, Crystal, AmaWaterways, Emerald Cruises, Uniworld and Scenic.
 Today, we will be looking at the itineraries offered by Tauck.

 Tauck’s itineraries differ from itineraries offered by other cruise companies because many of them include land tours.
 These tours are included in the itineraries rather than being presented as pre- and post-cruise options.
 You can, however, decide to extend your stay by either staying later or arriving earlier.